BetProtocol (BEPRO) Price Hits $0.0007 on Top Exchanges

-BetProtocol (BEPRO) traded flat against the dollar during the 24-hour period ending at 9:00 AM Eastern on July 21st.
-BetProtocol has a market capitalization of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
-During the last week, BetProtocol has traded flat against the dollar.
-One BetProtocol token can currently be bought for approximately $0.0007 or 0.00000002 BTC on major exchanges.
+BetProtocol (BEPRO) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM ET on July 24th.
+BetProtocol has a total market capitalization of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
+One BetProtocol token can now be purchased for $0.0007 or 0.00000002 BTC on popular cryptocurrency exchanges.
+Over the last seven days, BetProtocol has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.